When are classes offered?

 Is there a comprehensive exam?

 Yes.
-Upon completion of doctoral seminar coursework, all students must pass a comprehensive exam that will address key questions arising from the doctoral seminars and their cognate area of study.
+Upon completion of doctoral seminar coursework, all students must pass an oral comprehensive exam that will address key questions arising from the doctoral seminars.

 What is the focus of the dissertation?
 How many credit hours does it carry?